viamin/homebridge-broadlink-rm/README.md

 <img src="https://i.imgur.com/DMTUbDo.png" width="40%" height="40%">

 This plugin should now be able to discover your device.

-Base documentation can be found [here](https://lprhodes.github.io/slate/).
-With the following additional configuration options available in this fork:

 ### Hosts Configuration
 By default the plugin will search the network and discover your Broadlink devices.
 If you'd prefer to manaually add devices you can add a hosts section to your config.json (refer to the [sample config](https://github.com/kiwi-cam/homebridge-broadlink-rm/blob/master/config-sample.json#L18-L27))